yeniHan/PP03_Bulletin-board/README.md

 <br/><br/>

 <h3>4.
 Ask for help</h3>
-The button leads to the page where users can send their articles.
+The button leads to "Write article" part where users can send their articles.
 <br/><br/><br/><br/><br/>